NeneWang/smoothdocs/docs/intro.md

-Our mission of this company is to help students improve their public speaking and interviewing skills.
+Our mission is to help students improve their public speaking and interviewing skills.
 We offer resources and services designed to help students improve their interviewee skills for free online/offline.